VandinLab/CASPITA/README.md

 ```

 ### Dataset Format
-The input file must contain each path in a different line and each vertex must be separated with a space from the following one
+The input file must contain each path in a different line and each vertex must be separated with a space from the following one.

 E.g.:
 ```
 1 2 3 4